JakeWharton/jakewharton.com/_posts/2018-08-01-tracing-gradle-task-execution.md

 ---

 Neither is perfect but both can be useful in different situations.
 Hopefully in the future visibility into workers will be added to the Chrome trace.
-Figuring out how to merge the Java flight recorder data into the Chrome trace would also be an amazing addition.
-For now, having the Chrome trace run on CI gives a good picture of how the build is performing and then Java flight recorder can be used either manually or with the Gradle profiler to dig into individual task performance.
+Figuring out how to merge the Java Flight Recorder data into the Chrome trace would also be an amazing addition.
+For now, having the Chrome trace run on CI gives a good picture of how the build is performing and then Java Flight Recorder can be used either manually or with the Gradle profiler to dig into individual task performance.

 Here are the four tracing outputs of a single build: